flishflash/GuerrillaWar/README.md

 Space-> Shoot

 In this version you only need to arrive to a certain point to win the game and you only have one live.
+If you touch a wall or a bunker you will die.